File formats – 3D data

 In 2016, an English-language manual was written about dealing with 3D data, focusing on archeology, by the Deutsches Archäologisches Institut (DAI), the Archeology Data Service (ADS) and DANS.
 This guide is available here: https://guides.archaeologydataservice.ac.uk/g2gp/3d_Toc

 3D data is best kept in the original format.
 In addition, it can be checked whether an export is possible to an open format.
 For the export format, X3D is the most preferred format.
-If X3D does not store the 3D model as desired, COLLADA.
-Dae is the recommended choice.
+If X3D does not save the 3D model as desired, glTF (version 2.0) or COLLADA .dae are recommended choices.
 Check the export format to see if the desired properties are stored in it, describe elements that are missing.

 For only the geometric objects; without further aspects such as animations and interactivity, WaveFront OBJ is the preferred format.
 OBJ is a widely supported open format for the representation of 3D geometry.
 The spatial positions of each point of the object as well as texture coordinates are written in a clear, simple structure.